avital/avital.github.io/about.md

 ### About me

-I spent roughly the first 25 years of my life studying and teaching mathematics, culminating in an [M.Sc. in mathematics](http://www.sciencedirect.com/science/article/pii/S0021869304001863), a year as a visiting student at Rutgers, and founding an [informal school of mathematics](http://thewe.net/math).
+I spent most of my early years studying and teaching mathematics, culminating in an [M.Sc. in mathematics](http://www.sciencedirect.com/science/article/pii/S0021869304001863), a year as a visiting student at Rutgers, and founding an [informal school of mathematics](http://thewe.net/math).

 I've also been a professional software engineer, on and off, for almost two